JJustJay/WHSTechNotes/journal.md

 # November 10, 2025
 The skills and habits that I am proud of this year is the constistency and the amount of work I put into things.
 From the start of this year up until now, I have been bombarded with so much things . been given assigfnments after assignments, quizzes after quizzes.
 Because of this, I have created a habit of doing work consistently, making sure that all my assignments and such are turned in on time.
 I've also developed better skills in learning because I can dive deeper into more vast concepts that I could not have done before this year.
 To conclude, I am proud of my skills and habits as it made me a better person.
 I plan on using these skills for my next year carrer in college.

+# November 17, 2025
+Yes, I am looking forward for thanksgiving break.
+Supposedly, my cousins will be visiting us this break so I am looking forward for that.
+I am also looking forward to eating a lot of food.